halesyy/hsc-2019-major-work/README.md

 on class-based variabls so it is true OOP and easier to manage.
 * Re-write a lot of the functions to make them more programmatically concise, this is a cool compsci project.
+* Add a runtime meta-editor that records important variables during runtime and log in the time it took to execute, so that I can start writing an A.I. library for overall code optimization.
+Meta-programming!